abpframework/abp/docs/en/Tutorials/Todo/Index.md

 }
 ````

-This is a single-part, quick tutorial to build a simple todo application with the ABP Framework.
+This is a single-part, quick-start tutorial to build a simple todo application with the ABP Framework.
 Here, a screenshot from the final application:

 ![todo-list](todo-list.png)

-### Source Code

 You can find source code of the completed application [here](https://github.com/abpframework/abp-samples/tree/master/TodoApp).